kozistr/pytorch_optimizer/README.md

-# pytorch_optimizer
+# pytorch-optimizer

 Bunch of optimizer implementations in PyTorch with clean-code, strict types.
+Inspired by [pytorch-optimizer](https://github.com/jettify/pytorch-optimizer).

 ## Usage